lukebelliveau/primitives-demo/README.md

 To see your component in a browser, run `yarn web` and point your browser to `localhost:3000`.

 To see your component on your Android or iOS device, run `yarn native`.
-You'll need [Expo](https://expo.io/).
+You'll need the [Expo app](https://expo.io/).

 Inspired by the excellent [react-sketchapp](https://github.com/airbnb/react-sketchapp)'s demo of the also excellent [styled-components](https://github.com/styled-components/styled-components).